 Many people with chronic illness know how crucial it is to stay on top of the newest developments on what they've been diagnosed with.
 How else would you know about the last and best in medications?
-Or if experts just found out that the medication you've been taking might be harmful to you?
-How else will you know if they are getting close to coming up with a new treatment that may solve your problems?
+Some people find comfort in speaking COPD and find supports group to be beneficial to their overall well-being and health.

 Reading Up On COPD

 We do cover as much news on COPD and oxygen therapy as we can on our website, but there are many other things you can be reading to keep you up to date on COPD and oxygen therapy.
 Some of these news sources can be accessed for free, while others are periodicals that you will have to pay to subscribe to.

 COPD Foundation, http://www.copdfoundation.org – This website has many resources, including a blog that covers events, news and a question and answer column that answers questions from readers.
 They also offer reading material to help inform patients or loved ones of patients about COPD.

 COPD International, http://www.copd-international.com/library/readingroom.htm – They provide a simple feed of COPD news from around the world.
 They also hold webinars (web seminars), offer resource material and a chat room, where you can talk to others who have COPD.

 Boehringer Ingelheim, http://www.boehringer-ingelheim.com/news/news_topics/copd-news.html – A great source for medical news in general.